 Persona Cosmetics | 2015

 About the brand: Founded in 2016 by makeup artist and beauty blogger, Sona Gasparian, Persona Cosmetics is all about providing beauty lovers with high quality products that will make wearers look and feel good.

 Why this brand excites me?
-If you’re a regular reader of my blog, then you know that Sona is one of my favorite underrated beauty YouTubers, so I was thrilled to see her launch her own brand.
-Over the past two years, this indie brand has taken its time to slowly roll out various products, from eyeshadows and liquid lipsticks, to eyeliners and highlighters.
+If you’re a regular reader of my blog, then you know that Sona is one of my favorite beauty YouTubers.
+Therefore, I was thrilled to see her launch her own brand.
+Over the past few years, this high end indie brand slowly rolled out products, from her Identity Palette, to the Season One Liquid Lipsticks, and the Season One Lip Glosses.